AlexTemirbulatow/de.htwg.se.DotsAndBoxes/README.md

 <table>
     <tr><th>Rules</th><th>GUI</th></tr>
     <tr><td>You move by taking a horizontal or vertical line <br>
             between two dots.
-When you place the last line of a <br>
+When you place the last line that <br>
-            box, the box and its contents are yours.
-The players <br>
+            forms a box, the box and its content are yours.
+The <br>
-            move in turn, but whenever a player takes a box they <br>
+            players move in turn, but whenever a player takes a <br>
-            must move again.
-One finished box is one point.
+            box, they must move again.
+One box is one point.
             <br><br>
-            The game ends when all the boxes have been taken.
+            The game ends when all boxes have been taken.
             <br><br>
-            The winner is the player with the most points. <br>
+            The player with the highest score wins. <br>
-            It's a tie if two players got the same score.
+            It's a tie if two players got the same highest score.
             <br><br>
-            The UI supports light and dark mode, 2-4 players <br>
+            The UIs support 2-4 players, a customizable field <br>
-            and a customizable field size.
+            size and a GUI only light and dark mode.
     </td><td><p align="center">
              <img src="https://github.com/AlexTemirbulatow/de.htwg.se.DotsAndBoxes/blob/developer/src/resources/5_DotsAndBoxesGUI_Dark.jpg" width="390" height="380"></a></td></tr>
     <tr><th>Usage</th><th>TUI</th></tr>